Ghost081280/Pumpitup/README.md

 Contributing
 Contributions are welcome!
 Open an issue for major changes, and ensure to update tests with new code.

-License
-[Choose an appropriate license or link to one]

 Acknowledgments
 Flask
 Solana